Puerto Rico & the “Passage Islands”

 Cayo Luis Pena lies just off the island of Culebra.
 This two-mile-long uninhabited, wildlife refuge has numerous hiking paths and spectacular secluded beaches.
 If you’re looking for solitude, this is the spot.
 In a fairly fast dinghy, and if conditions are light, the anchorage is a good place to launch snorkeling or diving expeditions to the reefs off of Culebra, including Las Hermanas and Cayo Yerba.

-Puerto Rico’s lobster season is year-long, so your next meal may be found under a coral overhang.
+Puerto Rico’s year-long lobster season can provide your next meal found under a coral overhang.
 This anchorage also provides a majestic sunset view of the El Yunque rainforest.
 Imagine sitting in the cockpit of your sailing charter at dusk dining on your own fresh catch with this incredible view!

 Isla de Culebra is an 11 square mile, unspoiled beauty of an island.
 Attracted by its seclusion, its spectacular miles, and miles of stunning beaches in the quaint town of Dewey.
 The snorkeling and dive sites are possibly some of the Caribbean’s best!
 This is a perfect destination to spend a few days on your sailing charter vacation.